 And what Franklin learned about life is just as applicable to your health.
 You don't have to achieve his precision, but setting up a personal system to improve your health can pay dividends.

-Consider making a New Years resolution to continuously improve your health, says Rosemary D. Laird, MD, MHSA, executive medical director of the Florida Hospital for Seniors program.
+Consider making a New Years resolution to continuously improve your health, says Rosemary D. Laird, MD, MHSA, executive medical director of the AdventHealth for Seniors program.

 A little work each month can really pay off in a big way, she says.
 It can help you get into the habit of seeing your health as something you need to pay attention to and can change for the better.